-Evaluation Team: The evaluation will be conducted by a team of independent consultants, with relevant expertise in humanitarian and development contexts.
+Evaluation Team: The evaluation will be conducted by a team of independent consultants, with relevant expertise in for the Cameroon CSPE.

-Evaluation Manager: The evaluation will be managed by Michael Carbon, Senior Evaluation Officer in the WFP Office of Evaluation.
+Evaluation Manager: The evaluation will be managed by Mr. Dawit Habtemariam, Evaluation Officer in the WFP Office of Evaluation.
 He will be the main interlocutor between the evaluation team, represented by the team leader, and WFP counterparts to ensure a smooth implementation process.
-Mrs. Andrea Cook, Director OEV, will provide second level quality assurance.
+Second level quality assurance will be provided by Mr. Michael Carbon, Senior Evaluation Officer.

-Stakeholders: WFP stakeholders at country, regional and HQ level are expected to engage throughout the evaluation process to ensure a high degree of utility and transparency.
+Stakeholders: WFP stakeholders at country, regional and Headquarters level are expected to engage throughout the evaluation process to ensure a high degree of utility and transparency.
 External stakeholders, such as beneficiaries, government, donors, implementing partners and other UN agencies will be consulted during the evaluation process.